-Prepaid subscriptions and licenses primarily pertain to Microsoft, Adobe Acrobat license, Adobe Creative Cloud, eLMS, Sophos Firewall, Toon Boom Harmony and Autodesk subscriptions which have been renewed in preparation for SY 2022-2023.
+Prepaid subscriptions and licenses primarily pertain to Microsoft, Adobe Acrobat license, Adobe Creative Cloud, eLMS, Sophos Firewall, Toon Boom Harmony and Autodesk subscriptions.
 These subscriptions are normally renewed annually and are amortized in accordance with the terms of the respective agreements.

-Prepaid insurance primarily represents health and life insurance coverage of employees, fire and other risks insurance on buildings and vehicle insurance coverage, which have been paid in advance and are recognized as expense over the period of coverage which is within next reporting period.
+Prepaid insurance primarily represents personal accident insurance coverage of students and employees, fire and other risks insurance on buildings and vehicle insurance coverage, which have been paid in advance and are recognized as expense over the period of coverage which is within the next reporting period.